rchain/board/Bylaws.md

 Patronage dividends may be distributed in cash, any suitable cryptocurrency, merchandise credits, qualified or non-qualified written notices of allocation (as such terms are defined in 26 U.S.C.
 Sec.
-1388), other property, or any combination of the above as determined from time to time by the RChainBoard.
+1388), other property, or any combination of the above as determined from time to time by the RChain Board.

 Any patronage dividend distributed as a qualified or non-qualified written notice of allocation must be designated as such by the RChain Board in accordance with 26 U.S.C.
 Sec.
 1388.
 RChain will